By Swati Sahai

 Use the customer experience ROI calculation to identify quick wins which will demonstrate early success.
 Nothing works like showing what improved customer experience looks like!
 This will help in bolstering the profile of your CX program within the organization and go a long way in winning advocates and continued budget.

-4. Measure and Track Customer Experience ROI Over a Period of Time
+4. Measure and Track Customer Experience ROI Over Time

 It is important to take a long term view when measuring customer experience ROI as both the returns and investments accrue over a period of time.

-Calculating predicted ROI is good, but remember to keep measuring and tracking real customer experience ROI over a long period of time to ensure that benefits and ROI are developing in line with expectations.
+Calculating predicted ROI is good, but remember to keep measuring customer experience ROI over time to ensure that benefits and ROI are developing in line with expectations.
 This will help you make adjustments in your customer experience program as needed.

 Employ Customer Journey Analytics to Quantify the ROI of CX Initiatives